Blakepatri/ElectionApp/README.md

 This system is a voting system so it does not allow user sign up, all user account is handled by Admin.
 Therefore, we will provide you the user account that we have created:

-(Currently we only have simple pwd for quicker test, we have pwd validation but not implemented yet.)
+(Currently we only have simple pwd for quicker test, run the UI test will take a lots of time we have pwd validation but not implemented yet.)

 Admin account:

     ID: Administer
     PWD: gp01

 Candidates account:

     ID: lliu
     PWD: 21w21w